EndPointCorp/lg_ros_nodes/lg_common/README.md

 * google-chrome available in PATH `~browser_binary`
 * awesome window manager

-## Smooth transitions

-The main goal is to be able to preload assets and application before changing the experience (before the actual change of active windows).

-#### The implementation owerview:
-1. Publish USCS message with some AdhocBrowsers assets.
-2. 'AdhocBrowsersPool' creates browsers, in background.
-3. Applications loads assets and pulish messages to `/director/window/ready`
-4. `readiness.py` ROS node aggregates messages from browsers instances and when all the browsers have sent ready messages, sends the `/director/ready` message.
-5. After `/director/ready` message being recieved 'AdhocBrowsersPool' changes the visibility of the windows.

-N.B.
-See extensions/ros_window_ready for to get how browsers trigger ready message.

 #### Messages
-- AdhocBrowsers now have scene slug
-- AdhocBrowser  now contains some additional fields
+- AdhocBrowser - contains all information needed to start and fully configure an application inside of a Google Chrome browser
-- Ready         contains scene_slug and array of ros_instance_name's of redy windows
+- AdhocBrowsers - contains list of AdhocBrowser messages
+- Ready - message emitted from within an AdhocBrowser instance (e.g. google-chrome-stable extension) that notifies 3rd party about the fact that DOM inside the browser acquired a `loaded` state

 ## Scripts

 ### adhoc\_browser.py

-ROS software for running and interfacing with the Chrome browser.

-Listens to on a ROS topic, and creates, removes, and updates the browser windows.

-Each ROS message needs to contain a list of all the browser windows to show.
-The browsers are distinguished using the `id` field.

-The node manages internal list of opened browsers.

-The list of browsers in the message is compared with the list of currently opened browsers, and then:

-* if there is a browser, which `id` is not on the list, the browser is removed
-* if there is not a browser for an `id`, then the browser is created
+Provides a browser pool for running and managing chrome browser instances with some content loaded into them.

 #### Parameters

 * `~viewport` [string] - name of the viewport to run at.
 This is a mandatory argument.
-* `~browser_binary` [string] - absolute or relative path to browser binary
-* `~extensions_root` [string] - absolute or relative path to directory with unpacked chrome extensions
+* `~extensions_root` [string] - absolute or relative path to directory with unpacked chrome extensions - defaults to `/opt/endpoint/chrome/extensions/`

 ```json
 {